-The Civil Actions Bureau represents the interests of Cook County, defends county office holders and employees in lawsuits arising from their official duties, represents the county in actions brought to collect funds owed for taxes and fees, and provides legal advice to county officeholders on a range of matters.
+The Civil Actions Bureau (“CAB”) represents Cook County in civil (non-criminal) matters.
+CAB serves the public interest in many ways.
+For example, CAB represents the people of Cook County in lawsuits brought on their behalf, defends County office holders and employees in lawsuits arising from their official duties, and represents the County in actions brought to collect funds owed for taxes and fees.
+CAB also provides legal advice to County officeholders on a range of matters.

-The Civil Bureau does not file lawsuits on behalf of individuals or advise the public on the law.
-Citizens with consumer complaints can contact the Consumer Fraud unit that is part of the Special Prosecutions Bureau.
+CAB does not file lawsuits on behalf of individual citizens or advise the public on the law.
+Citizens with consumer complaints can contact the Consumer Fraud Unit of the Special Prosecutions Bureau.